Have you ever had an email that made you react strongly, and not in a good way?

 A positive tone with a clear message leads to a sense of courtesy and calm for the reader.
 Most of the time, people will respond to you more positively if they feel respected.

 Lots of features of your writing contribute to tone.
 Tone can be a mysterious concept because it happens in the minds of people we’re communicating with.

-We’ve created a short online course that illuminates the concept of tone, shows you the significant role tone plays in your life, and gives you a bunch of tools to get your tone right.
+Our series of videos illuminates the concept of tone, shows you the significant role tone plays in your life, and gives you a bunch of tools to get your tone right.